The Bridge Equation

 Four Requirements, One Medium

-Why does the packing fraction take this particular value?
-Because the substrate’s vortex lattice must simultaneously satisfy four independent physical requirements:
+Why does the packing fraction take this value?
+Because the substrate’s vortex lattice must simultaneously satisfy four independent physical requirements, each contributing one algebraic factor:

-1. Stiff enough to produce gravity — the lattice configuration must yield a self-consistent effective metric, requiring \kappa_q \cdot \Omega_v = 4\pi c^2 (SC2).
-This contributes the factor 4\pi.
+Stiff enough to produce gravity.
+The lattice configuration must yield a self-consistent effective metric, requiring \kappa_q \cdot \Omega_v = 4\pi c^2 (SC2).
+This contributes the factor \mathbf{4\pi}.

-2. Structured enough to propagate photons — the background vorticity gradient must support modon (dipole vortex) excitations, requiring Bessel matching at the soliton boundary.
-This contributes the factor 1/K, where K = j_{11}^2 + 1.
+Structured enough to propagate photons.
+The background vorticity gradient must support modon excitations, requiring Bessel boundary matching.
+This contributes the factor \mathbf{1/K}.

-4. Topologically constrained to parallel lines — helicity conservation, co-rotating 3D stability, and self-induction equilibrium force the lattice into straight filaments in a 2D triangular arrangement.
-This contributes \eta = 1 (no 3D geometric correction).
+Topologically constrained to parallel lines.
+Helicity conservation, co-rotating 3D stability, and self-induction equilibrium force the lattice into straight filaments in a 2D triangular arrangement within domains.
+This contributes \mathbf{\eta = 1} (no 3D geometric correction).

 The Four Factors

 The packing fraction decomposes as f = 4\pi \cdot (1/K) \cdot (1/\sqrt{2}) \cdot \eta.
-Three factors have distinct physical origins from different domains of physics; the fourth (\eta = 1) confirms that no 3D geometric correction enters.
+Three factors have distinct physical origins; the fourth (\eta = 1) confirms that no 3D geometric correction enters.

 4π — from general relativity

-The derivation follows the Barceló-Liberati-Visser (BLV) analog gravity framework:
+The argument follows the Barceló-Liberati-Visser (BLV) analog gravity framework in three steps:

-The 4\pi is pure 3D geometry.
+The 4\pi is pure 3D geometry — the surface area of a unit sphere through which the gravitational flux escapes.
 Baym’s 8\pi in c_T^2 = \kappa\Omega/(8\pi) comes from the shear modulus of the 2D triangular lattice — a completely different geometric factor governing a completely different excitation.

 K — from Bessel matching

 The constant K = j_{11}^2 + 1 = 15.682, where j_{11} = 3.8317 is the first zero of J_1, enters through the Larichev-Reznik modon boundary matching condition.
-At the soliton radius, the oscillatory interior solution (Bessel J_1) must match the decaying exterior solution (modified Bessel K_1).
+At the perturbation envelope, the oscillatory interior solution (Bessel J_1) must match smoothly onto the decaying exterior solution (modified Bessel K_1).
 This matching determines the background vorticity gradient required for modon existence (see Photon as Modon).
-The factor is mathematical, not physical — it is the same for any dipole vortex satisfying these boundary conditions.

 1/√2 — from quantum mechanics

-The factor 1/\sqrt{2} comes from the most basic feature of non-relativistic quantum mechanics: the kinetic energy is p^2/(2m), not p^2/m.
+The 1/\sqrt{2} comes from the most elementary feature of non-relativistic quantum mechanics: the kinetic energy is p^2/(2m), not p^2/m.

 The Gross-Pitaevskii healing length — the scale where kinetic and interaction energies balance in the condensate ground state — is: